Afghan Civil War (1989–1992): PDPA/DRA government

 After the Soviet withdrawal on 15 February 1989, the government of President Mohammad Najibullah and his People's Democratic Party of Afghanistan (PDPA) was on its own.
 The U.S. intelligence agencies expected the regime to collapse within three to six months.

 However, this estimation did not take into account several assets available to the Democratic Republic of Afghanistan (DRA) government.
 The first of these was the large quantities of military hardware donated by the Soviet Union.
-In 1989, the army and pro-government militias still had 1568 tanks, 828 armoured personnel carriers, 4880 artillery pieces, 126 modern fighter-bombers and 14 attack helicopters.
+In 1989, the army and pro-government militias and paramilitaries still had 1,568 tanks, 828 armoured personnel carriers, 4,880 artillery pieces, 126 modern fighter-bombers and 14 attack helicopters.
 Also, the DRA continued to receive massive aid from the Soviet Union, valued between two and six billion dollars a year, and Soviet military advisors were still present in Afghanistan.
-The government forces also came to rely on the use of large quantities of Scud missiles: between 1988 and 1992 more than 2000 of these were fired inside Afghanistan, the largest amount of ballistic missiles used since World War II.
+The government forces also came to rely on the use of large quantities of Scud missiles: between 1988 and 1992 more than 2,000 of these were fired by the 99th Missile Brigade of the Afghan Armed Forces.
+It was the largest amount of ballistic missiles used since World War II.
 This considerable amount of firepower was sufficient to keep the mujahideen at bay.
+The DRA heavily relied on keeping the Salang Pass open to supply its troops.